-We don’t have to travel across the globe to witness the many marvels of the world — those marvels are here, under our feet, down the path, and beyond the shore.
-The Wisconsin Journey gallery will take visitors to six distinct areas of the state, each with its own subset of exhibits: the Driftless Area, Prairie, Apostle Islands, and Northwoods.
+We don't have to travel across the globe to witness the many marvels of the world — those marvels are here, under our feet, down the path, and beyond the shore.
+Winifred & Spencer Kellogg Gallery: Wisconsin Journey will take visitors to six distinct areas of the state, each with its own subset of exhibits.
+We are excited to share a glimpse of some of the exhibits that will comprise: the Driftless Area, Prairie, Apostle Islands, and Northwoods.
 The final gallery will also include exhibits about the Great Lakes and Door Peninsula.

 Visitors will get a look at the wealth of wonders the state of Wisconsin offers and its unique and dynamic natural and cultural landscapes.
 Throughout the gallery, visitors will experience the rich, diverse Indigenous cultures and histories that have shaped the collective knowledge and understanding of the state; we are working closely with tribes to gather and tell these stories.

 At the state's northernmost edge, the Apostle Islands are a beautiful natural sanctuary.
 Visitors are invited to escape to this uniquely dramatic landscape and explore this area's cross-cultural histories.

 In the Future Museum, visitors will be able to witness the beauty of the Apostle Islands with immersive environmental elements that shift from summer to winter as they walk through the rocky caves of Devils Island.

 Overhead, visitors will see on display a flock of migratory bird specimens from the collections, suspended as if in flight, demonstrating one way life in and around the state shifts across seasons and highlighting the many native specimens in the Museum's care.
 The story of migration will carry through all of Winifred & Spencer Kellogg Gallery: Wisconsin Journey, and visitors may notice more migratory birds soaring around other sections of the Future Museum, too.